-- 1) Take out the garbage.
 Just as clear water will not flow through sludge-filled pipes, so the Holy Spirit requires us to keep our hearts cleansed of judgment and anger, fear and worry, doubt and depression.
 Otherwise, grace recedes and the joy killers take over.
 When that happens, negative emotions block love at the starting gate.
 Forgive, let go, and cast all accumulated cares on Jesus.
-As you empty out of what doesn't belong in you, the Holy Spirit will fill and lift you once again. - 2) Focus on compassion.
-This is one of the great lessons we receive by watching Jesus doing ministry in the scriptures.
-Many times what moved His Heart to deeds of love was the compassion which welled up within Him at the sight of human distress.
+As you empty out of what doesn't belong in you, the Holy Spirit will fill and lift you once again.

+2) Focus on Compassion

+This is one of the great lessons we receive by "watching" Jesus doing ministry.
+Many times what moved His heart to deeds of love was the compassion which welled up within Him at the sight of human distress.
 So it is with us.
 What moved the heart of Jesus will also move our own.
 Whenever you need to recover fresh strength, look deep into the ocean of suffering in front of you.
 Get your spiritual eyes off of everything else and refocus on what moved you in the first place: compassion.